souvikmajumder26/Internship-Project/README.md

 > The library 'moviepy' has been used to extract audio file in .WAV format from video .MP4 file.
 >
 > The library 'SpeechRecognition' has been used to transcribe the extracted audio .WAV file into TEXT using the Google Web Speech API (FREE).
+>
+> 'YAKE or Yet Another Keyword Extractor' has been used to extract important keywords from the text transcript to tag the videos.